appacitive/builder-docs/server/javascript/data-store/guides.md

 ### Pagination

 All queries on the Appacitive platform support pagination and sorting.
 To specify pagination and sorting on your queries, you need to access the query from within the collection and set these parameters.
+By default, the page size for results is 20.
+This is capped to a max value of 200 for performance reasons.

 ```javascript
 var query = new Appacitive.Queries.FindAllQuery({